108170218-myseneca/CSN400-Capstone/Checkpoint5/README.md

 - **Question7:**
 How long did it take to create the image after you updated the code?

-🐳 Creating the image after updating the code will depend on various factors such as the complexity of the changes, the performance of the host machine, and the size of the image.
+🐳 Creating the image after updating the code will depend on various factors such as the complexity of the changes, the performance of the `host machine`, and the size of the image.
 However, the speed of building an image will vary when reusing the existing layers but will not be too long than the initial build.

 - **Question8:**
 What is the error message you get when you try to run the app container?